Associate Degree in Nursing

 A Student-Centered Progression

-A pre-licensure Associate Degree in Nursing gives you a great start on the path to career advancement in the high-demand, high-wage world of nursing .
-You can get your BSN in just one more year as a full-time student… and after that, how far you choose to take your education is up to you.
+A pre-licensure Associate Degree in Nursing (DTA/MRP) gives you a great start on the path to career advancement in the high-demand, high-wage world of nursing .
+After completing 135 credits (includes pre-requites courses) for your associate degree at TCC, you can transfer to multiple different college/universities to get your BSN with just 45 more credits...and after that, how far you choose to take your education is up to you.

 Because you complete the first three years of a four-year degree at a community college, the DTA/MRP degree allows you to spend significantly less money on your BSN.